Shinzo Abe: Historical negationism

-On a television program in July 2006, he denied that Manchukuo was a puppet state of Japan.
-Manchukuo was notorious for its exploitative rule and use of slave labor when it was under the economic management of Nobusuke Kishi, Abe's grandfather.
 Abe published a book called Toward a Beautiful Nation (美しい国へ, Utsukushii kuni e) in July 2006, which became a bestseller in Japan.
 The South Korean and Chinese governments, as well as noted academics and commentators, voiced concern about Abe's historical views.

 In March 2007, in response to a United States Congress resolution introduced by Mike Honda, Abe denied any government coercion in the recruitment of comfort women during World War II.
 This was in line with a statement made almost 10 years earlier, in which Abe voiced his opposition to the inclusion of the subject of military prostitution in several school textbooks while denying any coercion in the "narrow" sense of the word, environmental factors notwithstanding.
 This statement provoked negative reactions in Asian and western countries; a New York Times editorial on 6 March 2007 commented for instance:

 What part of 'Japanese Army sex slaves' does Japan's prime minister, Shinzo Abe, have so much trouble understanding and apologizing for?… These were not commercial brothels.
 Force, explicit and implicit, was used in recruiting these women.
 What went on in them was serial rape, not prostitution.
 The Japanese Army's involvement is documented in the government's own defense files.
 A senior Tokyo official more or less apologized for this horrific crime in 1993… Yesterday, [Abe] grudgingly acknowledged the 1993 quasi-apology, but only as part of a pre-emptive declaration that his government would reject the call, now pending in the United States Congress, for an official apology.
 America isn't the only country interested in seeing Japan belatedly accept full responsibility.
 [South] Korea and China are also infuriated by years of Japanese equivocations over the issue.

 A 2007 Washington Post editorial, "Shinzo Abe's Double Talk", also criticized him: "he's passionate about Japanese victims of North Korea—and blind to Japan's own war crimes".
 In The New York Times in 2014, an editorial called Abe a "nationalist" who was a profound threat to American–Japanese relations, and an opinion piece labeled Abe's position on the subject of comfort women a "war on truth".
 The same editorial presented him as a revisionist, a view largely accepted by the international and part of the Japanese press.
 Writing in the London Review of Books, political scientist Edward Luttwak called Abe a "pragmatic Japanese Tory driving through reforms at home, while weaving an alliance aimed at containing China".